Welcome to the year 6 area, we have an exciting year planned for your child and hope they enjoy their journey with us.

 WORLD WAR TWO

 The children will be focusing their World War Two learning on the novel, Goodnight Mister Tom by Michelle Magorian.
 The story conveys how Britain is on the brink of war when young William Beech is sent to live with Tom Oakley in the village of Little Weirwold.
 Tom Oakley is a sad, reclusive widower who slowly accepts the idea of having the boy live with him.
 Tom soon discovers William has been a victim of child abuse and greatly needs his love and care.

-The children will explore the fascinating text, Oranges in No Man's Land, through; role play, research, fact file writing tasks and exploration of language.
-In addition, we will be using the epic story of Oranges in No Man's Land as our writing stimulus for our own writing, we will include a range of sentence types and new and exciting vocabulary and punctuation, as well as figurative language.
+The children will explore the fascinating text and film, Around The World In 80 Days through; role play, research, fact file writing tasks and exploration of language.
+In addition, we will be using the epic story of Around The World In 80 Days as our writing stimulus for our own writing, we will include a range of sentence types and new and exciting vocabulary and punctuation, as well as figurative language.

 The children will be writing letters, in role, as William Beech; an evacuated child from World War Two.
 In addition, the children will use role play, freeze frames and role on the wall to fully understand what life was like during this turbulent time.

 The children will be exploring figurative language by writing their own poems using Rose Blanche and German in the Woods as their stimuli.
 Year 6 will also be creating freeze-frames, working collaboratively, using reciprocity to show empathy by exploring characters.
 In addition to this, we will be writing letters to a loved one explaining our actions during war time and how this can continue to affect someone's life forever.
 Year 6 will also be using a range of non - fiction texts to gather information about WW2 to create their own information texts.